New England Journal of Medicine July 2, 2015

 Progression-free survival and overall survival

-Key result: Pembrolizumab significantly improved both progression-free survival and overall survival compared to ipilimumab.
+Key result: Pembrolizumab significantly prolonged progression-free and overall survival compared to ipilimumab, with less high-grade toxicity.

 2015